 Edith Anne Ross (b 1883) married Joseph Matthew Lilley in 1908.
 She died in 1955 and is buried at Stubton.

+At the start of World War One, William Younger Ross (b 1896) was working as shepherd on Moor Farm, which was run by his brother George Henry.
 William joined 11th Battalion, Lincolnshire Regiment on16 Jun 1916.
 He was aged 20yrs, 327 days, single.
 5Ft 3”,102lb.
 On 30th Jul 1916 he was at Usworth Camp, Sunderland.
 He served 215 days in the Army, around Durham and Newcastle before being discharged to the reserves on 16 Jan 1917 to return to agriculture.
 He was transferred to 82nd Reserve Battalion (48243) on 2 Jan 1918, whilst ‘still working on my brother’s farm, able to do light duties’.
 He was finally discharged from the Army on 27 Aug 1918 (his brother,George Henry, died on 2 Dec 1918).